tina-e/BA-ExtendedScreenshare/README.md

 Der Accessor kann diese Region einsehen und auch steuern.
 ### Hintergrund
 #### *TODO: mehr zu collaborativem Arbeiten finden*

+#### Collaboration - Kim et al.
+- WYSIWIS vs. independent views of remote and local user

+#### Collaboration - Tang and Minneman
+- VideoWhiteboard allows users (sometimes) to work more closely than if they were in the same room

+#### Collaboration - Pallot et al.
+(Volltext fehlt noch) This paper presents the results and discusses the findings of a survey on collaboration barriers, built from a list of collaboration distance factors, which was conducted from June 2007 to June 2008.
+It also explores the role of Collaborative Working Environments (CWE) and collaboration tools in creating, compressing or bridging collaborative distances and raising or overcoming related collaboration barriers.

 #### Remote Lehre - Chertoff and Thompson
 - interaction is important
 - students need to feel connected to their classroom